glv/smithereen/README.md

 ## To do

 * Set up bundler and get this running on RCR.
-* Finish porting the sample JavaScript parser from Crockford's paper.
+* Write syntax error tests for the JavaScript parser.
 * Add some kind of tracing output to make it easier to understand (and debug) the algorithm.
 * Reusable example groups for lexers and lexer tokens.
+* Refactor scoping.
+* Pull most of the grammar definition methods out of the JS parser and put them where they can be reused (and write tests for them).
+* Figure out a good way to unit-test prefix, infix, and stmt methods.
+* Address all the TODO and ??? comments
+* Revisit:
-* Reconsider whether to hide the `left` parameter to `infix`.
+  * Whether to hide the `left` parameter to `infix`
+  * Whether to raise the token or have another error strategy
-* Names to reconsider: prefix, infix, extend_with_infixes, symbolize, symbol_module, lexer token, take_token, deftoken.
+  * Names: prefix, infix, extend_with_infixes, symbolize,
+    symbol_module, lexer token, take_token, deftoken.
-* Revisit (again) the names advance_if_whatever and how those methods work.
+  * The names advance_if_whatever and how those methods work.
 * Add notes and stats rake tasks.
 * Measure performance:
   * speed